-If additional courses need to be registered after the course registration deadline due to unavoidable circumstances, an application for course addition is needed.
-If approved by the instructor, the course addition must be done by the fifth scheduled class for every course offered in that quarter.
-The exact date can be found on the timetable (Article 5 of the Rules on Graduate Learning).
+When additional courses need to be registered after the course registration deadline due to unavoidable circumstances, Course Administration Form No. 3, approved by the academic supervisor and course instructor, must be submitted to the Student Division Office within the specified period.
+(Article 5 of the Rules on Graduate Learning)